-Note BSIM4 and the Simkit devices do not support quad precision.
+Note that the Simkit devices and BSIM4 versions 4.3 and earlier do not support quad precision.
 Although circuits containing these devices will run in quad precision mode, there will only be a small improvement in convergence.

 It should be noted that the calculation precision does not usually affect the simulation accuracy.
 This is determined by the tolerance settings especially RELTOL.
 However, using tighter tolerance parameters increases the sensitivity of the simulator to the effects of numerical noise and so can, and often does, lead to convergence failure.
 So, using a higher precision mode will allow tighter values of the tolerance parameters to be used.